|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This easy ground beef stroganoff is cooked in one pan, noodles and all.
-Not only is is an easy recipe and budget friendly, there's less mess to clean up.
+Not only is it an easy recipe and budget-friendly, but there's also less mess to clean up.

 Beef stroganoff originated in Russia, but it has become a popular dish in the U.S. and around the world.
 It's basically a dish of beef and sour cream, and there are numerous variations.
 It's often made with ground beef and mushrooms and sometimes paprika is added to the dish.
 The origin of the name is unclear, but it probably came from a family surname.

 Use a deep skillet or Dutch oven to make the beef stroganoff.
-I recommend a lean ground beef, but if your beef is high in fat, drain off as much as you can once it's browned.
-Also, because of the salt in the condensed consomme in this particular recipe, I add the salt shortly before the sauce mixture is done.
+We recommend a lean ground beef, but if your beef is high in fat, drain off as much as you can once it's browned.
+Also, because of the salt in the condensed consomme in this particular recipe, we add the salt shortly before the sauce mixture is done.

-I was out of medium noodles, so I used fine noodles in the pictured dish.
-It was very good!
+If you're out of medium noodles, you can use fine noodles as in the pictured dish.